DestinationSol/vanguardelite/README.md

 been properly added to the `imperial` faction and the `disposition` value is set to 5, so the Empire (including the Vanguard Elite allies) will now become hostile if harmed enough.
 It is now available for purchase as a mercenary in stations in non-spawn systems for 10000 credits.

+# Version 1.1.1

+An animation was added to the Vanguard Elite's siren lights.